grantcurell/grantcurell.github.io/docs/Common Questions About LLMs Answered/README.md

 Why am I babbling about my language hobby?
 Because that difference means that translating them becomes much harder with many more possible translations which means the spread of answers from language models is *also* wider.

 In the scope of **GPT models specifically**, smaller models have fewer data points to understand context and language semantics so you will **generally** receive correspondingly "worse" answers.
-However, worse is an extremely nuanced concepts.
+However, worse is an extremely nuanced concept .
 Insofar as a smaller model is more likely to produce less precise responses, this may appear to give a bigger sense of randomness and subsequently creativity.
 In the context of my language program, the responses from 3.5 are much more scattered and sometimes do capture interesting things whereas GPT4 is more succinct and generally more accurate in the context of the prompt.
 Example:

 Norwegian Word: å overføre
 English: to transfer